 - incorporate training on diversity and gender bias into mandatory leadership workshops for staff/faculty with personnel management responsibilities (Committee on ...
-2006a; see also Science Europe 2017). - identify and overcome "passive responsibility" of the departmental leaders (McClelland, Holland 2015; Wharton 2015) - improve managers' ability to give their staff ongoing guidance and support in career management and development (Lee, Faulkner, Alemany 2010) - sensitize managers to the problem of penalising candidates in promotion rounds for taking periods of parental leave or for working reduced hours in order to care for family members (Lee, Faulkner, Alemany 2010).
+2006a) - identify and overcome "passive responsibility" of the departmental leaders (McClelland, Holland 2015; Wharton 2015) - improve managers' ability to give their staff ongoing guidance and support in career management and development (Lee, Faulkner, Alemany 2010) - sensitize managers to the problem of penalising candidates in promotion rounds for taking periods of parental leave or for working reduced hours in order to care for family members (Lee, Faulkner, Alemany 2010).